 - Customer Satisfaction/Client Management: Ability to respond timely and appropriately with a sense of urgency, provide consistent solutions, and deliver timely and quality results and/or solutions to fulfil and understand the real customers' needs.

 - Communication – Ability to communicate in a clear, concise and unambiguous manner both through written and verbal communication; to tailor messages and choose communication methods depending on the audience.

 - Digital Awareness and Literacy: Ability and inclination to rapidly adopt new technologies, either through skillfully grasping their usage or through understanding their impact and empowering others to use them as needed.

 - Working with Evidence and Data: Ability to inspect, cleanse, transform and model data with the goal of discovering useful information, informing conclusions and supporting decision-making.

 A High School degree certified by the Ministry of Education is required.

-A first-level university degree in Economics, Social Sciences, International Relations, Political Sciences, or related fields is desirable.
+A first-level University degree in Economics, Social Sciences, International Relations, Political Sciences or related field is desirable

-(3) Three years of the above qualifying experience with a Bachelor’s university degree.
+(3) Three years of the above qualifying experience with a Bachelor’s Degree.

 - Experience in research and report writing is required;